agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 MC is all about consulting for big companies.
 You constantly have to travel and meet with clients and deliver for them in their locations.
-Projects are 2-3 months short and you have scope to get lots of connections.
-Also, your colleagues around you are also high-achievers and could be very valuable.
+Projects are 2-3 months short and you have the scope to get lots of connections.
+Also, your colleagues around you are high-achievers and could be very valuable in the future for helping you get jobs, get leads related to work etc...
+So I present this with 8/10.
+This is much better than anything we have seen so far including Data Science and DE.

-So I present this with 9/10.
-It seems like it is far apart from anything I have seen before in either DS or DE.
-DS is also supposed to be good connections.
-But I will say this, if MC's are the top performers, if almost everyone can become Data Scientists, if MCs earn more than DSs, if MC's connections are highly talked about by 80k-hours, if you know and work with your peers who are brilliant, then MC seems to be much better than DS in terms of connections.
-OK I will settle with an 8/10 considering DS is at 5.

 **Credentials**

-I think with MC you will make good credentials as you are solving problems after problems in short time for the top 500.
-The exit opportunities look aplenty, so I guess just knowing this is good enough.
+I think with MC you will make good credentials as you are solving problems after problems in short time for the top 500 companies.
+Consulting from top companies on your CV itself serves as a credential.

+>BIGGEST plus of being in consulting before launching a startup is the
+>brand value on CV.
+When you have a startup idea and you go visit
+>venture capitalists and potential investors - they will want to bet
+>on the idea as well as on the man (with equal amount of importance to
+>both).
+And if the man has BCG/McKinsey/similar on his CV, it lends
+>credibility. -Friend who is currently in Investment Banking

 Based on these I will put it slightly above DS.
 8/10.

 **Runway**

 MC's earn [30-50% of what IB's earn](https://80000hours.org/career-guide/reports/management-consulting/).
-At the associate level you earn 80k to 170k.
-This would probably allow you to donate in the 30% brackets.
-It should give enough runway right in the first year I think assuming I do not have any more loans and shit.
-Runway is not something I would be worried about if I was a Management consultant as I would earning a 100k+ salary atleast.

-For the next few years the time to accumulate runway will be the same as for the job in DE in NL, which will result in 18 months.
+At the associate level you earn around 80k to 170k.
+Runway is not something I would be worried about if I was a Management Consultant as I would be earning a 100k+ salary atleast.
+However, for the next few years the time to accumulate runway will be the same as for the job in DE/DS in NL, which will result in developing runway over 18 months.

 **Supportive conditions/Job Satisfaction**